-The Code contains guidelines and requirements for the personal trading activity of GW&K employees and members of their households.
-These parameters are intended to prevent employees from personally benefiting from GW&K's investment decisions or recommendations to its clients.
-The Code requires employees and members of their households to report certain securities holdings and pre-clear certain personal securities transactions with the firm's Legal & Compliance Department prior to execution.
+The Code contains guidelines and requirements for the personal trading activity of GW&K Access Persons and members of their households.
+These parameters are intended to prevent Access Persons from personally benefiting from GW&K's investment decisions or recommendations to its clients.
+The Code requires Access Persons to report covered personal investment accounts, certain securities holdings and pre-clear certain personal securities transactions with the firm's Legal & Compliance Department prior to execution.
 The Code also establishes restrictions for trading in securities that are being considered for purchase or sale in client accounts.
 Additional guidelines include restrictions on realizing short-term profits, required pre-clearance for participation in private placements, and a prohibition against participation in IPOs.
-GW&K's Legal & Compliance Department monitors employee personal trading for adherence to the Code.
+GW&K's Legal & Compliance Department monitors Access Persons personal trading activity for adherence to the Code.